team-project-hub/NexChat/README.md

-# 💬 NextChat
+# 💬 NexChat

-**NextChat** is a community-based chat application designed to connect everyone in real-time.
+**NexChat** is a community-based chat application designed to connect everyone in real-time.
 It leverages modern technologies like Django, React, and Web APIs to deliver a fast, scalable, and intuitive messaging platform.

 ---